YosysHQ/picorv32/README.md

 Building a pure RV32I Toolchain
 -------------------------------

+TL;DR: Run the following commands to build the complete toolchain:

+    make download-tools
+    make -j$(nproc) build-tools

 The default settings in the [riscv-tools](https://github.com/riscv/riscv-tools) build scripts will build a compiler, assembler and linker that can target any RISC-V ISA, but the libraries are built for RV32G and RV64G targets.
 Follow the instructions below to build a complete toolchain (including libraries) that target a pure RV32I CPU.

-The following commands will build the RISC-V gnu toolchain and libraries for a pure RV32I target, and install it in `/opt/riscv32i`:
+The following commands will build the RISC-V GNU toolchain and libraries for a pure RV32I target, and install it in `/opt/riscv32i`:

     # Ubuntu packages needed: